mazwat/mazwat.github.io/design-patterns-lm.md

 	}
 }
 ```
-In this example, a private static instance of the class is declared at its beginning.
+In this example, a puvlci static instance of the class is declared at its beginning.